wmcooper2/lyricsGUI/README.md

 ![Screenshot](screenshot.png)

 ### TODO
-1. redo demo database with new sqlite3 setup
-2. write tests
+1. write tests
-3. Add notebook tabs
+2. Add notebook tabs
-4. Add Youtube video lookup functionality.
+3. Add Youtube video lookup functionality.

-### Demo
-To run a demo, which only uses the functions from search.py, run:
-    `python3 demo.py --demo`
-Then follow the prompts.

 ### Purpose(s)
 To setup a database for a future lyrics search program.
 Store artists and song names in SQL database.
-Store all 616,000+ songs in a tarball.
-Prepare the data for use in a pi-cluster.
 To search through the data collection concurrently.
+To find YouTube videos that match the lyrics.

 ### Important Points
 The final program will contain 5 major stages/areas: